ArnoXf/xmega-pdi-pi2/README.md

 Both are available as Intel HEX format, generated from objdump(1), and named "bootloader.ihex" and "main.ihex".

-We have an XMEGA256A3 directly connected to the Pi 2.
-The PDI_CLK line is connected to GPIO24 (J8 pin 18), and PDI_DATA is on GPIO21 (J8 pin 40).
+We have an XMEGA256A3 directly connected to the SAMA5D2.
+The PDI_CLK line is connected to GPIO24, and PDI_DATA is on GPIO21.

 Erasing chip and installing the bootloader:
 ```